 The Friends of La Laguna are in the midst of a $1.2 million capital campaign for their ongoing restoration and preservation work.
 Information on donating is available here.

-If you can’t get their yourself – I’m looking forward to the day that I can – you can get an idea of what FoLL has been fighting for in the two videos that follow.
+If you can’t get their yourself – I’m looking forward to the day that I can – you can get an idea of what FoLL has been fighting for in this community perspective video.

 1. Stella the Starfish and Sammy the Snail Slide, Garavaglia Architecture, Inc.